timedata-org/old-timedata/README.md

 2.1.
 Raw speed.

-Even though numpy is a rough order of magnitude faster than Python, in admittedly limited benchmarks, _tada_ outperformed numpy by half an order of magnitude yet again.
+Even though numpy is a rough order of magnitude faster than Python, in admittedly limited benchmarks, _timedata_ outperformed numpy by half an order of magnitude yet again.

 The reason is specificity.
-In C++, _tada_ looks like a lot of generic, templated code - so at code generation time, the compiler knows, for example, that colors have three components and can unroll any loops it wants to.
+In C++, _timedata_ looks like a lot of generic, templated code - so at code generation time, the compiler knows, for example, that colors have three components and can unroll any loops it wants to.